SpriteOvO/AirPodsDesktop/CONTRIBUTING.md

    If you don't know how to use the tool, please read [Qt Linguist Manual: Translators](https://doc.qt.io/qt-5/linguist-translators.html).

+5. If you search for comments containing "credit" in *Qt Linguist*, you will see a text for crediting translators.
+If you wish, you can add your name to its translation as required by the developer comment.

-5. After completing the translation work, [submit a PR](https://github.com/SpriteOvO/AirPodsDesktop/compare) for merging.
+6. After completing the translation work, [submit a PR](https://github.com/SpriteOvO/AirPodsDesktop/compare) for merging.